hebbianloop/Surfer-gems/README.md

 - doc               -- LaTeX folder for FreeSurfer documentation

 ## History
 A more complete version history can be found at www.github.com/seldamat/SNIR.
-All of these executables were copied from the SNIR repo and consolidated into a FreeSurfer specific repository.
+Many of these executables were copied from the SNIR repo and consolidated into a FreeSurfer-specific repository.
 The developer has committed to updating this repository first for the included software and documentation.

 ## Contributing
 1. Fork it!